rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 }
 ```

+The exception to this is the `cumlHandle` itself, since it stores GPU-related state and has nothing to do with the model/algo state which is the topic of this section.

 ### scikit-learn-esq stateful API in C++
 We are [still discussing](https://github.com/rapidsai/cuml/issues/456) about the right way to expose such a wrapper API around `libcuml++.so`.
 Stay tuned for more details.